ADS-2023-FR1/Agile-Data-Science-Project-FR1/Documentation/Read_me_spotlight_library.md

 1. [**Implicit feedback models**](https://maciejkula.github.io/spotlight/sequence/implicit.html): implicit feedback includes actions like clicks, views, purchases, and other interactions users have with items.
 These models aim to capture user preferences and patterns based on implicit user feedback (in this case, the sequence of the particular user).
 This type of model is useful for recommending items given a sequence of previous items a user has interacted with.

-2. [**Sequence representations**](https://maciejkula.github.io/spotlight/sequence/representations.html): which represents the users based on their interactions with the movies.
+ To represent the data, it uses [**Sequence representations**](https://maciejkula.github.io/spotlight/sequence/representations.html): which represents the users based on their interactions with the movies.
 It can be achieved using a CNN, RNN, PoolNet, ...